Robin Hemley

-Robin Hemley, born in New York City, is an American nonfiction and fiction writer.
-He is the author of fifteen books, and has had work published in The New York Times, New York Magazine, Creative Nonfiction, Brevity, Conjunctions, The Sun, and Narrative, among others.
-In 2020, he joined the faculty of Long Island University, where his is Director and Polk Professor in Residence of the George Polk School of Communications.
+Robin Hemley is an American academic and writer of nonfiction and fiction.
+He is the author of 15 books, and has had work published in The New York Times, New York Magazine, and several literary magazines.
+After several previous academic posts, Hemley joined the faculty of Long Island University in 2020.

-Life and career
+Early life and education

-Robin Hemley was born to a Jewish family.
+Robin Hemley was born in New York City to a Jewish family.
 His father, Cecil Hemley, was co-founder, with Arthur A. Cohen, of Noonday Press.
 His mother, Elaine Gottlieb Hemley, published fiction and poetry.

 Hemley graduated from Indiana University Bloomington with a B.A. in comparative literature and from the University of Iowa with an MFA in Fiction.
 He earned a PhD in creative practice from the University of New South Wales in 2020.